yzengal/yzengal.github.io/_pages/publications.md

 You can find my publications on <a href="{{ author.dblp }}">my dblp profile</a> or <a href="{{ author.googlescholar }}">my Google Scholar profile</a>.

+Disclaimers: The materials below have been provided by the author(s) as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
+Copyright and all rights therein are maintained by the author(s) or by other copyright holders, notwithstanding that they have offered their works here electronically.
+All persons copying this information should adhere to the terms and constraints invoked by each author's copyright.
+These materials may not be re-posted without the explicit permission of the copyright holder.
+Other restrictions to copying individual reports may apply.

+_Disclaimers_: The materials below have been provided by the author(s) as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
+Copyright and all rights therein are maintained by the author(s) or by other copyright holders, although the electronical work has been provided by the author(s).
+These materials may not be re-distributed without the explicit permission of the copyright holders.
+{: .notice}

 ## Conference Papers
 1. Yuxiang Zeng, Yongxin Tong, Lei Chen.
 "HST+: An Efficient Index for Embedding Arbitrary Metric Spaces."